fbpx

 Even when roads are open, conditions can be precarious, especially if you're not used to driving in snow and on icy roads.
 Take care, and perhaps consider a different time of year for your epic road trip.

-Skiing
+Skiing in Norway

-Of course, December to March is prime ski season!
-The exact dates vary depending on location, and sometimes some of the biggest ski resorts can stay open well into April.
+The exact dates for the season vary depending on location, and sometimes some of the biggest ski resorts can stay open well into April.
 It all depends on the snowfall.

 Norway isn't generally thought of as a downhill destination, but its biggest resorts such as Hafjell, Trysil and Oppdal can be surprisingly quiet simply because of the locals' love of cross-country skiing!

-If you want to learn cross-country skiing there is no better place.
-Not only do all resorts – large and small – offer equipment hire and professional instruction, virtually any Norwegian you meet on the trails will be an expert and only too happy to help a bemused foreigner in need!
-Norwegians out on the trails transform from shy introverts to the most friendly outgoing people you'll ever meet.
+If you want to learn cross-country skiing there is no better place than Norway.
+All resorts offer equipment hire and professional instruction.
+But most importantly, virtually any Norwegian you meet on the trails will be an expert and only too happy to help a bemused foreigner in need!

+So, that's my whirlwind tour of what to expect from Norway in the winter.
+If you're planning a trip, enjoy yourselves and take care!
 If you've enjoyed this article and are thinking about a visit, why not share your plans on Pinterest?
 We've got just the pin for that.
 Just hit that social sharing button.

 About David Nikel